ankitbit/Deep_Learning/README.md

 * [First Contact with Tensorflow](http://jorditorres.org/research-teaching/tensorflow/first-contact-with-tensorflow-book/first-contact-with-tensorflow/): This is a fantastic textbook written by the course author himself and it begins from the very scratch assuming a zero knowledge on tensorflow as pre-requisite.

+## Salient Projects
+- Machine Learning and Neural Networks 101
+- Predicting Diabetes with Multilayer Perceptrons
+- Predicting Taxi Fares with Deep Feedforward Networks
+- Cats Versus Dogs - Image Classification Using CNNs
+- Removing Noise from Images Using Autoencoders
+- Sentiment Analysis of Movie Reviews Using LSTM
+- Implementing a Facial Recognition System with Neural Networks

 ## References
 * [Deep Learning Book](http://www.deeplearningbook.org/)
 * [Deep Learning- Carnegie Mellon University](http://deeplearning.cs.cmu.edu/)